 About Me

-I am a researcher who completed my Ph.D. in the Department of Anthropology at the Pennsylvania State University.
-I was advised by Dr. George "PJ" Perry, and my committee also consisted of Dr. Brian Hare, Dr. Nancy Dreschel, Dr. Laura Weyrich, and Dr. Mary Shenk.
+I am a postdoctoral research scholar in the College of Veterinary Medicine at North Carolina State University.
+I am part of The Thinking Pets Program, overseen by Dr. Margaret Gruen.
+Pennsylvania State University.
 Broadly, I am interested in how the social relationship between dogs and humans shaped dog behavior and cognition through the domestication process.

 Education and Background